-"Spartan District" is a 3D modeling project to reconstruct Limnae, one of five villages (Obai) of Sparta.
+"Spartan District" is a 3D modeling project to reconstruct Limnae, one of the five villages (Obai) of Sparta.
 This architectural 3D model wants to show an internal and dynamic point of view of Sparta during the 5th century BC, beyond the usually common myths about this city.

-Important : This is an artistic view based partly on historical texts and archaeological sources (for weapons, ceramics and tools specially), not an faithful reproduction of classical Sparta.
+Important : This is an artistic view based partly on historical texts and archaeological sources (for weapons, ceramics and tools specially), not a faithful reproduction of classical Sparta.
 You will find my sources here, feel free to contact me for any questions or suggestions about this project.

 "The Laconian system is well documented in the numerous fragments found in the excavations of the sanctuary of Artemis Orthia at Sparta [...]
 These fragments demonstrate that Laconian-system roofs, as known at Sparta, have a limited range of elements.
 The pan tiles are large and concave, the cover tiles narrower and convex, the ridge tiles convex with openings for the tiles;"

 3D Modeling based on Defining regional styles in archaic greek architectural terracottas, pp. 13-15 (Nancy A. Winter), Fig.1 "Roof of the Heraion at Olympia" by K. Iliakis.

 An aspis, sometimes also referred to as a hoplon, was the heavy wooden shield used by the infantry in various periods of ancient Greece.
 The aspis measured at least 0.91 meters in diameter and weighed about 7.3 kilograms, and it was about 25–38 millimetres thick.

 In one such case, a spartan was said to have painted a life size fly upon his aspis.
 Asked why; the warrior stated that he intended to be so close to his foe, that the fly would appear giant.
 Plut.,Ap.Lak.,Anon.41=Mor.234C-D.